igor-baiborodine/bilberry-hugo-theme-sandbox/README.md

 # bilberry-toc-test
-Website to test the table of contents feature
+Website to test features in the Bilberry Hugo theme

 ### https://bilberry-toc-test.netlify.app/